 This 30-36-credit program leads to Massachusetts initial licensure in special education, PreK-8 or 5-12.
 Postbaccalaureate licensure options also available.

 Stonehill College's graduate teacher education programs prepare educators to lead inclusive learning environments.
-The College offers master's degree, teacher licensure, community education, and graduate certificate program options, and our focus on educational equity and diversity helps prepare educators for the modern classroom.
-Our program tenets include anti-oppressive education, social justice education and democratic education, and we work to reflect these principles in all aspects of our work.
+The College offers master's degree, teacher licensure, community education and graduate certificate program options.

 Graduate Teacher Education at Stonehill